Summary

 Changes to Guild (see below for details for each change):

-• Option to tag command to apply tag to label
+command to apply tag to label - Option to

-• Option to tag command to apply auto-generated tag to label
+command to apply auto-generated tag to label - Option to

-• Option to run command to apply auto-generated tag
+command to apply auto-generated tag - Option to

 Find runs using tags